Ingolstadt: History and culture

+Economy

 In 1945, the car manufacturer Auto Union first arrived in the city.
 The company's original factories in Chemnitz and Zwickau (both then in Soviet-controlled East Germany) were shattered during the war, and were seized by the Soviets as reparations.
 Auto Union executives initially started a spare parts operation in Ingolstadt in the immediate post-war period, with a view to relocating the entire company to the region.
 With the help of Marshall Plan aid, Auto Union was formally re-founded in Ingolstadt in 1949, ultimately evolving into the modern-era Audi company, after it was taken over by Volkswagen in 1964.
 Today, Audi is the region's largest employer and now dominates the economy of the city.